-It’s surprising to me that this is the first time in like 2 years that I’ll be celebrating Valentines Day on my own.
-It was probably one of the occasions that I hyped up the most – spending countless weeks planning getaways and date night ideas with my other half, splurging cash on gifts, a new lingerie set and the perfect LBD to mark the occasion.
+Valentine’s Day was probably one of the occasions that I hyped up the most – spending countless weeks planning getaways and date night ideas with my other half, splurging cash on gifts, a new lingerie set and the perfect LBD to mark the occasion.
 It pains me to think about how much coins I could have saved over this period!
 Kudos to all the brands and companies raking in substantial amounts of cash flow through their relentless marketing efforts.

 As the beginning of February ticks down to the 14th, I find myself surrounded by couples who hold the day in high esteem as well as singles who share their hate for the holiday of love.
 I mean, each to their own but I neither love or despise V-Day.
 In the past, I’ve shared Valentines Lookbooks, tips, etc on how to mark this occasion with a significant other and I truly enjoyed it.
-Rather than being a Debbie Downer in my first year of singleness (in a very long time!), I’ve decided to share 3 things I’ve learnt about Valentines Day as a single bee.
+In this post, I’ve decided to share 3 things I’ve learnt about Valentines Day as a single bee.

-Self-sufficiency.
 I’m proud of the independent life that I'm continuously trying to create for myself.
-Being single for up to a year now has really enlightened me and allowed me to take pride in the person that God has created me to be – which means not needing a relationship to rescue me from the fear of loneliness and isolation.
-Instead, I’ve learnt to enjoy my own company, to treat myself occasionally on spontaneous dates and spoiling myself way more than I should be, hehe.
+Your season of singleness enlightens and allows you to take pride in the person that God has created you to be – which means not needing a relationship to rescue yourself from the fear of loneliness and isolation.
+The way I’ve combatted this is by appreciating and enjoying my own company, to treat myself occasionally on spontaneous dates and spoil myself responsibly.
 This all stems from the moment you feel secure in yourself and are able to turn your love inwards too.

 Social media can impact one’s emotional well-being – only if you allow it to.